 8. For a revision, we require two copies of the Main Document.
 Each should be a Microsoft Word document.
 The FIRST COPY should represent the final "clean" copy of the manuscript.
 The SECOND "annotated" COPY should have changes tracked using the track changes function in Microsoft Word with marginal memos indicating changes (e.g., E-1 indicates a response to comment #1 of the Editor; R2-3 indicates a response to comment #3 of Reviewer #2).

-V. Review Process of Journal of EMS Medicine
+V. Review Process

 2. Submitted manuscripts will generally be reviewed by the editors, as well as two to three peer reviewers who are experts in the submitted subject matter and the peer reviewers will make suggestions to the editor(s).